 Cannabis concentrates are a variety of solid or liquid products that are created by processing cannabis flower into a concentrated form.
 These products include hash, kief, live resin, rosin, shatter and wax — all of which can be consumed through inhalation using a vaporizer specifically made for concentrates.
 Here’s how.

-How are extracts consumed?
+How are concentrates consumed?

 As always, Health Canada suggests a “start low and go slow” approach when consuming cannabis products.

-What is an extract-specific vaporizer?
+What is a concentrate-specific vaporizer?